SvenjaBahr/SoftwareDeployment/Lab4/README.md

 `az login`

+`az aks create -g lab4-bahr-svenja -n bahraks --node-count 1`

 In the next step we are creating an AKS at azure portal in a special resource group.
 After that we are installing the Kubernetes command-line with:

 `az aks install-cli.`

 Additionally, we get the credentials with:

-`az aks get-credentials --resource-group lab4-res --name aks-bahr-britta`
+`az aks get-credentials --resource-group lab4-bahr-svenja --name bahraks`

 Now we are creating a secret:

-`kubectl create secret generic mysql-pass --from-literal=password=superGeheim123`
+`kubectl create secret generic mysql-pass --from-literal=password=svenjapwd`

 In the next step, you have to upload the mysql.yaml and the wordpress.yaml file using the Azure cloud console.
 But at first, you need to connect to the recently created cluster.

 `az account set --subscription [your subscription id]`

-`aks get-credentials --resource-group lab4-res --name aks-bahr-britta`
+`az aks get-credentials --resource-group lab4-bahr-svenja --name bahraks`

 Then with the following command, you are able to upload both files.